misyltoad/d9vk/README.md

 ```
 # 64-bit build.
 For 32-bit builds, replace
 # build-win64.txt with build-win32.txt
-meson --cross-file build-win64.txt --buildtype release --prefix /your/dxvk/directory build.w64
+meson --cross-file build-win64.txt --buildtype release --prefix /your/d9vk/directory build.w64
 cd build.w64
 ninja install
 ```

-The D3D10, D3D11 and DXGI DLLs will be located in `/your/dxvk/directory/bin`.
+The D3D9, D3D10, D3D11 and DXGI DLLs will be located in `/your/d9vk/directory/bin`.
 Setup has to be done manually in this case.

 ### Notes on Vulkan drivers
-Before reporting an issue, please check the [Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.
+Before reporting an issue, please check the [DXVK Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.

 ### Online multi-player games
 Manipulation of Direct3D libraries in multi-player games may be considered cheating and can get your account **banned**.
 This may also apply to single-player games with an embedded or dedicated multiplayer portion. **Use at your own risk.**